-Hartnup disorder is possibly the most common metabolic condition involving amino acids.
+Hartnup disorder is a metabolic condition involving amino acids.
 It is an inherited condition.
+This condition occurs due to mutation in the SLC6A19 gene.
 A child must inherit a copy of the defective gene from both parents in order to be seriously affected.

 Most people show no symptoms.
 If symptoms do occur, they most often appear in childhood and may include: